NotAShelf/blog.notashelf.dev/notes/2025-04-03-my-new-stack.md

 Rust kept solving real problems I hit when working in Go and C, to the point where using anything else felt like unnecessary friction.
 It emerged as a _natural next step_.
 It is widely used, and even more widely shilled.
-While I was using Go, I had experimented with Rust several times but the extreme build times alongside the complex type system.
+While I was using Go, I had experimented with Rust several times but extremely long build times---alongside the complex type system---drove me off each time.
 Eventually I accepted those as a cost for correctness, and began migrating to Rust.
+Although, it was a slow process.
 The Rust book was extremely unhelpful, especially in the pacing department, but eventually and through the help of many web searches I accepted Rust.
 It brings several improvements that address the limitations I experienced with Golang, which I would like to go over.

 ### 1. Memory Safety without Performance Penalties